 I know when I think (or even talk) pollinators, I think bees and butterflies but there are so many unnoticed beneficial pollinators.

 This year, I’m growing a flowering tobacco.
 My first year and so far it has captivated its place in the garden.
 I must admit, I was hesitant.
-Flowering tobacco becomes fragrant at night and is known to attract moths, which in turn lay larvae that become the “tobacco hornworm,” which does not play nice with plants.
+Flowering tobacco becomes fragrant at night and is known to attract moths, which in turn lay larvae that become the “tobacco hornworm,” which does not play nice with plants (we kind of covered this already).
 They’re hungry caterpillars, I get it, I loved that book when I was a little.
 On the other hand, moths are amazing pollinators.
 While the bees take refuge to their hives and the butterflies snooze hanging from the branches of the trees, the moths continue to work through the night.
 Our little hummingbird moth friend is an exception to the nocturnal rule.
-Sadly, many varieties of moths leave hungry cutworm larvae that can quickly decimate your garden by literally acting as nibbling lumberjacks on your young plants.
+Sadly, many varieties of moths leave hungry larvae that can quickly decimate your garden by literally acting as nibbling lumberjacks on your young plants.
 Hawk moths are a neat sight and pollinate but their offspring are the ever-menacing tomato hornworms.
 Despite their name, tomato plants are not their only entrée.
 They love any member of the nightshade family which can leave your eggplants and potatoes just as vulnerable to these naughty guys.
 Handpicking the caterpillars off the plants into a bucket of soapy water and spraying BT each week can help manage this pesky problem.

 During the daytime, working side by side with our favorite pollinators are some pollinators that are beneficial but also are annoying.
 Wasps are decent pollinators but are jerks.
 We love our homemade insecticidal soap recipe and are liberal on using it with wasp nests.
 Our poor little Janey sees anything that flies and screams.
 Though very young, a wasp bit her three times in the face!
 Poor little girl!
 I think it was quite traumatic and she has had quite the insect-phobia since.
 By staying up on the wasp nests, we see them in the garden but they have been much less aggressive and seem to overall ignore us.